 The practice moves to the UK

 An English priest, William Stainton Moses, set himself up as an investigator into spirit images.
-Alan Murdie, chairman of the Ghost Club, explained that Moses believed that there may be a few genuine examples, but there were also people who “would recognise a sheet and a broom as their dear departed” (BBC, 2015).
+Alan Murdie, chairman of the Ghost Club, explained that Moses believed that there may be a few genuine examples.
+But there were also people who “would recognise a sheet and a broom as their dear departed” (BBC, 2015).

 He moved to London in 1922 to set up as a professional medium.
 The Society for Psychical Research sent Harry Price to investigate him that same year.
 Price produced evidence that showed Hope produced his photographs using substituted glass plates.
 The Public Domain Review have an excellent collection of Hope’s images online.
-He exposed Hope as a fraudster.
+Price exposed Hope as a fraudster.

 Strangely, some of Hope’s supporters continued to campaign for his innocence.
 Sir Arthur Conan Doyle counted among these supporters.
 He supplied the below image as evidence.
 Ada Deane, an apparent spirit photographer, took it in early 1922.